Many people are surprised to find out that yes — dogs do in fact get car sick, just like some people do!

 - Use a dog booster seat.
 For small dogs, you may want to consider using a dog booster seat.
 This will give your dog a better view of the scenery outside, providing a better sense of balance and helping to prevent equilibrium issues.

 - Try natural remedies.
-Some dog motion sickness natural remedies include ginger, valerian root, peppermint, or Adaptil.
+Some dog motion sickness natural remedies include ginger, valerian root, peppermint, or Adaptil diffusers.
 There’s not much empirical evidence demonstrating that these work, but some owners feel they help to settle their dog’s stomach.
 Just be sure to check with your vet first before giving your dog any supplements.

 Drugs For Dog Motion & Car Sickness